 "How much more shall the blood of Christ, who through the eternal Spirit offered Himself without blemish unto God, cleanse your conscience from dead works to serve the living God?
 And for this cause He is the mediator of a new covenant, that a death having taken place for the redemption of the transgressions that were under the first covenant, they that have been called may receive the promise of the eternal inheritance."
 Heb.
-9: 14, 15, R. V.
+9:14, 15, R. V.

-Note.- The fact that Christ, as mediator of the second covenant, died for the remission of the transgressions that were under the first covenant, shows that there was no forgiveness by virtue of the first covenant.
+NOTE.-The fact that Christ, as mediator of the second covenant, died for the remission of the transgressions that were under the first covenant, shows that there was no forgiveness by virtue of the first covenant.

 26. Under the old covenant, what did the people promise?
 To keep the law of God in their own strength.

 Note.- Under this covenant the people promised to keep all the commandments of God in order to be His peculiar people, and this without help from any one.
 This was virtually a promise to make themselves righteous.
 But Christ says, "Without Me ye can do nothing."
 John 15:5.
 And the prophet Isaiah says, "All our righteousnesses are as filthy rags."
 Isa.
 64:6.
 The only perfect righteousness is God's righteousness, and this can be obtained only through faith in Christ.
 Rom.
 3:20-26.
-The only righteousness which is of God by faith."
+The only righteousness that will insure an entrance into the kingdom of God is "the righteousness which is of God by faith."
 Phil.
 3:9.
 Of those who inherit the kingdom of God, the Lord says, "Their righteousness is of Me" (Isa.
 54:17); and the prophet Jeremiah says of Christ, "This is His name whereby He shall be called, The Lord Our Righteousness."
+Jer.
+23:6.